publishpress/PublishPress-Planner/readme.txt

 = UNRELEASED =

 * Added: Add select field for the custom fields API to the calendar popup, #1010;
+* Fixed: Fix performance, removing automatic deactivation of Edit Flow, replacing it by a simple admin notice, #998;
 * Added: Add admin notice and error log if the plugin is loaded multiple times;

 = [3.7.0] - 02 fev 2022 =